javaee/j1-hol/ex-security.md

     unsecureStore.put("michael", "MICHAEL");
  }
 ```
 :bulb:A IdentityStore can store user details, role information or both.
-In our exercice, we are taking another shortcut as the profile is simply based on the user name; i.e. the default profile is *"foo"* unless the user name contains *"a"*, in this case her/his profile is *"bar"*.
+In our exercise, we are taking another shortcut as the profile is simply based on the user name; i.e. the default profile is *"foo"* unless the user name contains *"a"*, in this case her/his profile is *"bar"*.

 Implement the [validate](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/CredentialValidationResult.html) method as follow.